HL7/fhir-qi-core/input/pages/index.md

 #### Guidance for the use of Negation Profiles

-<p>Quality Measure and Clinical Decision Support authors and implementers should be cautious to prevent a reason for not performing a single item from a value set as indication that the reason applies to all valueset members.
+<p>Quality Measure and Clinical Decision Support authors and implementers should be cautious to prevent a reason for not performing a single item from a value set to indicate that the reason applies to all valueset members.
 This may become more problematic as automated data extraction progresses and directly impacts EHR implementation.
 Clinicians require a rapid way to document that none of the members of the negation set could be selected.
 Caution is required to prevent a single member selection from being interpreted as if all valueset members were selected.</p>

 <p>This would be the most common use case.
 A less frequent need is to indicate that they did not do ONE of the members of the valueset.
 Stakeholders should understand that either a reason for not acting on a valueset or a single member from that value set meet criteria for the notDone expression.</p>